 Big Name Fan: Due to the site's popularity, there are several.
 In fact, there are so many that the fan wiki has to use multiple pages to list all the references to the site in pop culture.

-Also the toon where Homsar is starving to death in the snow with his body caved in.
-As if that wasn't bad enough, it was the second to last (and last valid) toon.
+There's also the toon where Homsar is starving to death in the snow with his body caved in.
+As if that wasn't bad enough, the series went on hiatus with the last toon having no appearance or mentioning of Homsar.

 Ear Worm: Quite a few, including "The System is Down!", "An Important Rap Song", and "One, Two, One, Two..."